Why Trust Me

 If you decide to upgrade a free version of the MediaMonkey to the advanced Gold version, you can buy a Lifetime License for $49.95 or pay $24.95 for four upgrades.
 Learn more from our MediaMonkey Gold review.

-As a free alternative to iTunes, CopyTrans Manager is a quick way to drag and drop music, podcasts, audiobooks, and ringtones from your computer directly to an Apple device.
+As a free alternative to the paid software above, CopyTrans Manager is a quick way to drag and drop music, podcasts, audiobooks, and ringtones from your computer directly to an Apple device.

 Although CopyTrans Manager is available only for Windows, the app is fully compatible with the latest iOS.
 It’s quick to install and takes up very little space.